FabricMC/fabric-docs/CONTRIBUTING.md

 **Building the website:**

-This will compile all markdown files into static HTML files and place them in `.vitepress/dist`
+This will compile all Markdown files into static HTML files and place them in `.vitepress/dist`

 ```bash
 npm run build